Freescale Semiconductor: Automotive

-MSG (Micro-controller Solutions Group) is the largest business unit within Freescale and is currently the largest semiconductor supplier to the automotive industry.
-Modern cars use electronics to manage the engine for peak performance and to reduce emissions, and Freescale is the largest supplier of engine system microcontrollers in the world.
-Automotive safety systems such as anti-lock brakes and airbags also use microcontrollers and analog power management circuits from Freescale.
-Freescale also produces a range of integrated sensor products such as accelerometers and pressure sensors.
+A MEMS-based satellite accelerometer, an Airbag System Basis Chip as well as a dual-axis SPI inertial sensor designed for use with the PSI5 open standard airbag systems were announced in 2011.
+A microcontroller meant to be used in anti-lock braking systems as well as electronic power steering applications was released in 2008.
+Freescale also produced pressure sensors for engine management systems.

 Freescale's SMARTMOS analog portfolio provides power actuation and multiple switch detect interface family ICs and system basis chips for hybrid vehicles.

 In November 2008 Freescale announced that the company would collaborate with McLaren Electronic Systems to further develop its KERS system for McLaren's Formula One car from 2010 onwards.
 Both parties believed this collaboration would improve McLaren's KERS system and help the system filter down to road car technology.

 Other business units

-Besides MSG business group, Freescale other major semiconductor businesses are the NMG (Networking and Multimedia Group) as well as RASG (RF, Analog and Sensors Group).
+Besides the MSG (Micro-controller Solutions Group), Freescale's other major semiconductor businesses are the NMG (Networking and Multimedia Group) as well as RASG (RF, Analog and Sensors Group).
 Freescale, under the guidance of IBM, had also been a source of PowerPC microprocessors (ICs) for Apple Computer's PowerBooks and Mac mini products until the Mac transition to Intel processors in 2006.
 They joined Power.org in 2006 as a founding member to develop and promote the use of Power Architecture.

 DragonBall is a low power derivation of the earlier Motorola 68000 family microprocessors.
 Freescale also has a portfolio of Digital Signal Processor (DSP) products based on StarCore Technology.
 Freescale's DSPs are being used in Broadband Wireless, Voice Over IP and video infrastructure systems.